marcsolanadal/resume/resume-front-end.md

 Hobbies and interests
 ---------
-Game development, Japanese, knowledge management, gardening, and chickens.
+Game development, Japanese, meditation, gardening, and chickens.